Junnygram/go_tutorial/README.md

 object in javascript is called struct in go struct is mutable in go so as in javascriot objects are mutable as well

+Pointers are special type, these are varibles which store memrory location rather than values like intergers and floats .
+Make sure pointer is nill before you assign values to it else we will get a runtime.